Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/getting_started.rst

 Pre-Requisites

-In order to get **PrimAITE** installed, you will need to have the following installed:
+In order to get **PrimAITE** installed, you will need to have a python version between 3.8 and 3.10 installed.
+If you don't already have it, this is how to install it:

 .. tabs:: lang